In this lesson, you will learn how to produce a message or how to send a message to Kafka’s topic using Kafka Producer CLI.

 : This part of the command runs the Kafka Console Producer script.
 The./

 at the beginning indicates that the script is located in the current directory.
-Usually, this is a bin directory.--broker-list localhost:9092
+Usually, this is a bin directory.--bootstrap-server localhost:9092

 : This option specifies the list of brokers I initially want to connect to.
 In this case, I connect to a broker running onlocalhost